 However, there is a 5-month waiting period for disability benefits.
 Essentially SSA will not pay you for the first five months you were disabled.

-For example, you apply on March 1, 2022, but say you became disabled on January 1, 2019.
-If SSA agrees that you became disabled on January 1, 2019, you will only be able to get benefits from March 1, 2021, to the date of the decision.
-In the same way, if you applied on March 1, 2022, saying you became disabled on January 1, 2022, and SSA agreed, you would get benefits starting on June 1, 2022 (remember – SSA does not pay for the first five months of disability).
+In the same way, if you applied on March 1, 2024, saying you became disabled on January 1, 2024, and SSA agreed, you would get benefits starting on June 1, 2024 (remember – SSA does not pay for the first five months of disability).

 Depending upon when the judge determines that you became disabled, you may also be entitled to a lump sum back benefit payment.